 We encourage employee investment in the firm's success by engaging with them through annual leadership meetings and quarterly all-employee meetings.
 We also encourage our line management to invest in employees' physical, cognitive, and emotional energy through their work.
-Employee engagement surveys are conducted annually to solicit, collect, and disseminate feedback in our effort to continually improve our work environment.
+Employee engagement surveys and diversity, equity, and inclusion surveys are conducted annually to solicit, collect, and disseminate feedback in our effort to continually improve our work environment.
 Exponent maintains an online suggestion box for employees to express ideas for improving our work environment.
 Exponent also provides new parent affinity groups and a shared online workspace for balancing work and parenting life.